SILVERRUSH. IX. Lya Intensity Mapping with Star-Forming Galaxies at z=5.7 and 6.6: A Possible Detection of Extended Lya Emission at $\gtrsim$100 comoving kpc around and beyond the Virial-Radius Scale of Galaxy Dark Matter Halos: Analysis Results

 There are a number of systematic uncertainties that may produce spurious extended sources in the measurement of diffuse emissions.
 For example, a largely-extended point-spread function (PSF) and flat-fielding / sky-subtraction systematics may affect the extended profile.
 We need to carefully evaluate total uncertainties from these systematics.
 To test the systematics in the cross-correlation between the Ly$\alpha$ intensity map and the LAEs, we derive a cross-correlation function between the Ly$\alpha$ intensity map and real foreground objects residing at neither $z=5.7$ nor $6.6$.
 We refer to these objects as Non-LAEs.
 The Non-LAEs are not correlate with Ly$\alpha$ emission at neither $z = 5.7$ nor $6.6$.

-For a catalog of the Non-LAEs, we use the $g$-band dropout galaxy catalog taken from the ``Great Optically Luminous Dropout Research Using Subaru HSC'' (GOLDRUSH; \citealp{Ono2018}, \citealp{Harikane2018}) program.
-The mean redshift of the Non-LAEs is $z \sim 3.8$.
-We randomly select the Non-LAEs with the NB magnitude distribution same as that of our LAEs, and make a sample in each field.
-The systematics like the largely-extended PSF should depend on the magnitude of the sources.
-A total of all systematic uncertainties should be the amount of the cross-correlation between the NB images and the Non-LAEs that have the magnitude distribution same as those of LAEs.
-Because we should reduce the statistical errors of this analysis originated from the Non-LAE samples, we do not match the number but the NB magnitude distribution.
-The number of the Non-LAEs in the samples are 3-13 times larger than that of the LAEs in each field.
+For a catalog of the Non-LAEs, we use the $g$-band dropout galaxy catalog taken from the ``Great Optically Luminous Dropout Research Using Subaru HSC'' (GOLDRUSH; \citealt{Ono2018}; \citealt{Harikane2018}) program.
+These Non-LAEs ($g$-dropout galaxies) are selected mainly by probing the redshifted Lyman break feature and relatively blue UV continuum slope based on the broadband color selection criteria of $g-r > 1.0$, $r-i < 1.0$, and $g-r > 1.5(r-i)+0.8$.
+Based on their selection completeness simulations, the expected redshifts of the Non-LAEs are $z \simeq 3.8 \pm 0.5$, which is significantly lower than those of our LAEs, indicating that their Ly$\alpha$ emission is not captured in our NB images.
+Thanks to the wide redshift coverage, the total number of the Non-LAEs is about 10000 in each field.
+Because the systematics like the largely-extended PSF should depend on the magnitude of the sources, we randomly select the Non-LAEs with the NB magnitude distribution same as that of our LAEs.
+Since we should reduce the statistical errors of this analysis originated from the Non-LAE samples as much as possible, we construct a sample of the Non-LAEs whose number is 3--13 times larger than that of the LAEs in each field.
 We measure the cross-correlation with Non-LAEs in the same manner as the one with LAEs, and evaluate the systematic uncertainties.